Benjamin144/featureScopeV3/README.md

 # Future-Scope Webv3 App

 Building a full web scraping app in Javascript.
 The app combines data from social media urls & product based code sources as an mpv.
-The app will require minimum user input pulling in data from a random channel url like Odysee, YouTube, eBay or Amazon sites.
+The app will require minimum user input pulling in data from a random channel url like Odysee, YouTube, eBay or Amazon sites. #Step 1

+Creates a single route (creators) with GET and POST methods to become RESTful.
+Using NodEjs and Expressjs

 ## Contents